Advanced Placement Courses

 AP Physics- Grades 11-12

 AP Physics 1 is an algebra-based, introductory college-level physics course.
-Students cultivate their understanding of Physics through inquiry-based investigations as they explore topics such as Newtonian mechanics (including rotational motion); work, energy, and power; mechanical waves and sound; and introductory, simple circuits.
+Students cultivate their understanding of Physics through inquiry-based investigations as they explore topics such as Newtonian mechanics (including rotational motion), simple harmonic motion, work, energy, and power.

 AP Studio Art – Grades 11-12